 - Can I make online bookings at any time of day?

 You can book online 24 hours a day, 7 days a week.
-Online and telephone advance sales begin a day after sales begin at the ticket offices.
+Online and telephone advance sales begin the same day at 12.00.

 - At the ticket offices the staff are very good at finding members of the public a good seat.
 How can you get the same service over the internet?